 Tribunal of Origin

-Description: Identi fies the specific tribunal that the appeal arises from.
+Description: Identifies the specific tribunal that the appeal arises from.
+At present, only decisions (e.g.: opinions and Rule 36 affirmances) in appeals arising from the PATO are coded for this field.

 Format: [Tribunal] Example: N.D.
 IA

 Notes:

 PTAB Patent Trial and Appeal Board

-BPAI BPAI Board of Patent Appeals and Interferences
+BPAI Board of Patent Appeals and Interferences

-TTAB Tra ademark Trial and Appeal Board
+TTAB Trademark Trial and Appeal Board

+Dispute Type ies the general type of dispute.
+At present, only decisions in appeals AI and PTAB are coded for this field.
+Format: [Type] Example: IPR Notes: For Rule 36 affirmances, it is necessary to look at the decision being appealed to determine the nature of the dispute.
+See Winborn coding memorandum for instructions on how to access these documents.
+IPR Inter Partes Review (BPAI/PTAB only) DPA Denial of patent application (BPAI/PTAB only) CMBR Covered Business Method Review (BPAI/PTAB only) EPRe Ex Parte Reexamination (BPAI/PTAB only) IPRe Inter Partes reexamination (BPAI/PTAB only) PGR Post Grant Review (BPAI/PTAB only) Interference Interference proceeding (BPAI/PTAB only) Derivation Derivation proceeding (BPAI/PTAB only) Denial Denial of a trademark application (TTAB only) Opposition Trademark Opposition proceeding (TTAB only)

 Dispute Type

-Description: Identifies the general type of dispute.

-Format: [Type] Example: IPR

-Notes: For Rule 36 affirmances, it is necessary to look at the decision being appealed to determine the nature of the dispute.

-IPR Inter Partes Review (BPAI/PTAB only)

-Dispute Type DPA Denial of patent application (BPAI/PTAB only) CMBR Covered Business Method Review (BPAI/PTAB only) EPRe Ex Parte Reexamination (BPAI/PTAB only) IPRe Inter Partes reexamination (BPAI/PTAB only) PGR Post Grant Review (BPAI/PTAB only) Interference Interference proceeding (BPAI/PTAB only) Derivation Derivation proceeding (BPAI/PTAB only) Denial Denial of a trademark application (TTAB only) Opposition Trademark Opposition proceeding (TTAB only) Cancellation Trademark Cancellation proceeding (TTAB only) Other
+Cancellation Trademark Cancellation proceeding (TTAB only)

+Other

 Disposition - General

-Description: Identifie es the appellate court's disposition of the appeal.
+Description: Identifies the appellate court's disposition of the appeal.
+At present, only decisions in appeals arising from the BPAI and PTAB are coded for this field.

-Format: [Disposition Example: Affirmed
+Format: [Dispositio n] Example: Affirmed

 Notes:

 Affirmed

 Reversed

 Affirmed-in-part, reversed-in-part

 Affirmed-in-part, vacated-in-part

 Vacated

 Dismissed

 Other